AmpersandJS/examples/requirejs/readme.md

 This example will show you one way to bring in ampersand modules into your project relatively easily.
 There are other ways, notably the require.js [packages](http://requirejs.org/docs/api.html#packages) syntax, but I've found this does not work with dependencies very well.

 ## Installation:
-If you don't have bower installed yet:  `npm install -g bower` Then install your dependencies:
+If you don't have bower installed yet:
+`npm install -g bower`

+Then install your dependencies:

 `bower install`

 `npm install`

 Run the build:

 `gulp bundleAmpersand`

 Serve your project:

 `node server.js`

 Open your browser to [localhost:8000](http://localhost:8000)

-## highlights
+## How it works
 The basic premise is you create a `ampersand-proto.js` file that contains which ampersand projects you'd like to use in common.js format.
 (Note you can use this method to do almost any common.js package in your require.js build too!)
 ```javascript
 module.exports = {